sachinsu/sachinsu.github.io/work_journal/software.md

     - Exposing metrics (such as latency percentiles, increasing counters on certain actions, rates of change) is the only way to cross the gap from what you believe your system does in production and what it actually is doing.
     - Find ways to be partially available.
 Partial availability is being able to return some results even when parts of your system is failing.
     - Implement backpressure throughout your system.
 Backpressure is the signaling of failure from a serving system to the requesting system and how the requesting system handles those failures to prevent overloading itself and the serving system.
 Designing for backpressure means bounding resource use during times of overload and times of system failure.
 This is one of the basic building blocks of creating a robust distributed system.

+- Javascript on web,
+    - JavaScript is known as a “render-blocking” resource.
+This means when a browser encounters JavaScript it goes through a multistep process which involves it being downloaded, then uncompressed, before it’s finally parsed and executed.
+This all happens within a device's available Central Processing Unit (CPU) and memory.
+These tasks can be very slow and energy intensive depending on the device and connection.
+    - Images and image data aren't “render-blocking”, meaning parts of the webpage can be painted to the page while additional image data is being downloaded in parallel.
+Therefore, a 32 Kb image has much less of a performance impact than 32 Kb of compressed JavaScript.
+This is especially true for users on low specification devices that are generally slower, older and less expensive.